Algorithm Accuracy Is Essential: Getting a Guaranteed State of Charge, Part 1

 Zitara customers deploying batteries in ESS and EV applications now face economic and supply chain pressure to adopt battery cells with LFP chemistries from vendors like: CATL, BYD/Findreams, and Gotion.
 They are a more affordable alternative to the nickel- and cobalt-rich NMC/NCA cells that are predominately supplied by LG Energy, Panasonic, and Samsung SDI.
 While LFP cells have fewer exotic raw material needs, and are therefore expected to remain readily available as global demand grows, they are much harder to control precisely.

 SoC estimation problems are well documented with LFP cells.
-Today's most performant SoC algorithms combine coulomb counting (current measurement integrated over time) with temperature and voltage-based compensation.
+Today's most performant SoC algorithms combine coulomb counting with temperature and voltage-based compensation.
 Coulomb counting cannot be used effectively alone because the inevitable errors in each measurement accumulate over time until the SoC estimate is unrelated to the state of the battery.
 What’s more, as cells age, they lose capacity, creating additional error because coulomb counting cannot track the changing health of the cell.
 Voltage compensation can be effective in correcting for both coulomb counting drift and capacity fade, but the strategy breaks down quickly for LFP.
-The coulomb counting with voltage compensation approach can still yield SoC estimate errors over 20% in LFP, even on brand-new battery operating at normal temperatures.
+The coulomb counting with voltage compensation approach can still yield SoC estimate errors over 20% in LFP, even on brand-new batteries operating at normal temperatures.

 Figure 2 focuses on the LFP curve, zooming into the flat middle section.
 Even magnified, there are sections where large changes in SoC make almost no difference to cell voltage.
 As an example, we’ve highlighted the 40mV OCV difference between the 38% and 96% SoC, more than half the capacity of the cell.
 There are smaller, but still significant segments where there is effectively no change in resting voltage with capacity.
 This particular 40mV rise is primarily due to behavior on the graphite anode side of the battery rather than the LFP cathode side, which may have a different composition and OCV characteristic even compared to other LFP cells made by the same manufacturer!